 Ask for a drop-it.
 Reward with a treat or another chase.
 The dog learns: mouth on lure = game continues.
 Mouth on human = game pauses.

-A flirt pole to stop mouthing is particularly effective with adolescent dogs in the 6 to 18 month range when mouthing peaks.
+This redirection is particularly effective with adolescent dogs in the 6 to 18 month range when mouthing peaks.
 The oral drive is at its highest, the dog has adult-strength jaws but puppy-level impulse control, and the behavior is genuinely painful for owners.
-Consistent redirection onto the lure during this window produces lasting results because the dog builds the association during the critical learning period.
+For puppies specifically, the puppy biting guide covers age-appropriate modifications and the developmental timeline for bite inhibition.

 The biggest mistake owners make with mouthy dogs is trying to suppress the drive.
 You can’t.
 The mouth is going somewhere.
 Your job is to give it somewhere appropriate to go.
-A flirt pole lure is that somewhere.
+A lure is that somewhere.
 It’s tough enough to handle the bite, it moves in a way that triggers engagement, and it teaches the dog that controlled mouthing of the right target gets rewarded.

-Flirt Pole for Dogs That Won’t Settle: Why Walks Aren’t Enough
+Dogs That Won’t Settle: Why Walks Aren’t Enough

-If your dog paces the house, follows you from room to room, whines at nothing, or seems physically incapable of lying down and being calm, you’ve probably tried more exercise.
+If your dog paces the house, follows you from room to room, whines at nothing, or seems physically incapable of lying down, you’ve probably tried more exercise.
 Longer walks.
 More fetch.
 Dog park visits.
-And the dog might nap for 30 minutes afterward, then wake up and resume the exact same behavior.

-That’s because physical exercise and neurological resolution are not the same thing.
 Walking burns calories.
 Fetch partially engages prey drive.
 Neither completes the predatory motor pattern.
-And a dog whose predatory sequence never resolves stays in a state of low-grade neurological agitation that looks exactly like what you’re describing: restless, unable to settle, always on.
+And a dog whose predatory sequence never resolves stays in a state of low-grade neurological agitation that looks exactly like what you’re describing.
+If your dog is still hyper after walks, the drive was never resolved.

 Pacing and following you room to room